Refuge In Community

 ~George Lakey, Beyond Paris and the temptation to despair at Waging NonViolence

-There is conflicted opinion on what has come out of the Paris Climate talks, the sum of which seems to be, something was accomplished, let the work begin.
 Included in the relevant links section below are several essays reflecting on COP21.
-Of these, please at least read George Lakey's on avoiding the temptation to despair.
-George reflects on his recovery and healing from despair, symptomatically manifest in lymphoma, at age 39, 39 years ago.
-George shares how the primary lessons of that experience apply globally today following what to many appears to be the "death sentence" coming out of the Paris talks.
+Of these, please at least read George Lakey's at Waging Nonviolence.
+George reflects on his recovery and healing from despair, symptomatically manifest in lymphoma, at age 39.
+George shares how the primary lessons of that experience apply globally today following what to many appears to be the "death sentence”.

-George writes of a year that he devoted solely to digging in and changing behavioral patterns arising from and giving rise to his thought patterns.
-He notes that he pulled through with the help of friends old and new; members of his immediate community.
+George writes of a year devoted solely to digging in and changing behavioral patterns arising from and giving rise to toxic thought patterns.
+He notes that he pulled through with the help of friends - old and new members of his immediate community.

-So, let there be a death sentence coming out of Paris and let there be a universal decision among us (the 100%) "to go for it....to accept the good news...that the pace of change is not even."
+Let there be a death sentence and with this a universal decision among us, the 100%, "to go for it....to accept the good news...the pace of change is not even."

-Breathe in the diagnosis.
-Explore how planetary death feels.
-Then look into what is possible and what is already happening on the mend.
-There is much in place just waiting to be scaled up, such as genius design at Biomimicry 3.8 and precycling actions to cut waste risk throughout the community.
-On the circular economy, James Greyson at Blind Spot Think Tank writes, “This [precycling premiums] would be a way to act across ecological, resource, waste, and climate issues with the power of (corrected) markets” making obsolete the force that government represents.
+Let us breathe in the diagnosis and explore how planetary death feels.
+Then look at what is possible and what is already happening on the mend.
+The solutions for reversing global warming are known and many are in practice.
+There is much in place just waiting to be scaled up.
+There is genius in design at Biomimicry 3.8 and precycling action.
+On circular economy, James Greyson at Blind Spot Think Tank writes, “[Precycling premiums] would be a way to act across ecological, resource, waste, and climate issues with the power of (corrected) markets”, making obsolete the force that government represents.

 I too received a cancer diagnosis.
 Mine was melanoma at age 19.
-I too had someone, an Internal Medicine doc, reflect for me that the melanoma was symptom of a deep discord within.
-I too landed in the arms of community, which included milk thistle growing throughout the mountain garden of the Sequatchie Valley (Tennessee).
-And the physical cleansing I found in that community was, for me, clearly also spiritual when one day a thought came while tending the soil: This world is full of the sorrow you keep.
-Enough now, please smile.
-After intensive grief ritual a decade later, that smile, a simple joy like contentment, was restored to my being.
+I too had someone, an Internal Medicine specialist, reflect for me that the melanoma was symptom of a deep internal discord.
+I too landed in the arms of community, which included milk thistle growing throughout a mountain garden.
+The physical cleansing I found in that community was, for me, clearly also spiritual.

-With a child who celebrates his sixth birthday this month in my care, I find the only failure on my part would be to throw in the rag.
-What else is there to do but give living well all I’ve got while we are here together?
-When I die, let my forehead be flat to the ground offering gladness, gratitude, and peace.
+With a young child in my care, I find the only failure on my part would be to quit doing what I can to help.
+What else is there to do but give all there is to give while we are here together?

 “Life is good,” one brother said.